-The Dojo , (Place of the Way), is a beautiful and vibrant home for a community of diverse, adventurous and exuberant people passionately practicing Aikido.
-Its purpose is to teach the practice of Aikido to adults, teens and kids in alignment with the teachings of the founder, Ueshiba Morihei O Sensei (1883 – 1969).
-The Aikido Center dojo is located in Midtown Sacramento, on 21st Street between Broadway and X Streets.
+Dojo (Place of the Way), is a beautiful and vibrant home for a community of practitioners passionately practicing Aikido as a path of peace and harmony.
+Its purpose is to provide a sacred space for the sincere and committed study of Aikido in alignment with the principles and teachings of Aikido’s founder, Ueshiba Morihei O Sensei (1883 – 1969).

-Upon entering the dojo one feels the sacred environment imbued with the spirit of Aikido.
-Aikido students of all ages are cultivating awareness and respect for themselves, their training partners, their Sensei and the dojo environment.
-Aikido focuses on the development of one’s character, which is reflected in the very way a person acts in the dojo.
-While practicing Aikido students keep in mind that the dojo and specifically the feeling of the dojo is enhanced or diminished by the actions and attitudes of its members and its senseis.
-By cultivating respect and appreciation while practicing in the dojo, great steps are being made to integrate Aikido principles in one’s life.
+In the Dojo, Aikido students of all ages cultivate awareness and respect for themselves, training partners, and the dojo environment.
+Focus is placed on the development of one’s character, which is reflected in the very way a person moves in the world.
+While practicing Aikido, students maintain the awareness that by cultivating respect, gratitude and awareness of our relational impact while practicing in the dojo, great steps are being made to integrate Aikido principles in one’s life.

 begins in January of 1995 in a small location next to Beers Books, across from Capital Park on L & 15th Streets.
 With a couple months paid rent and eight 5×10 portable training mats, Matt Sensei embarked on his journey to bring Aikido to Midtown/Downtown Sacramento.
 Within the first couple months, the dojo had 20 training students, and by the end of 1995 our community had grown to 40 members.
 In the early days of the dojo there was an intense commitment from the students and Sensei to build a dojo community that would thrive into the future.
 It was an exciting time where everyone had the feeling of building and being a part something positive and special.